While Yoga & CrossFit might not come across as the most obvious combination, in reality, there couldn’t be a better match!

-- Beginner Version: Place a yoga block between your upper back and neck doe support.
+- Beginner Version: Place a yoga block or a yoga wheel between your upper back and neck doe support.

 The Asanas mentioned above are beginner variations.
 Once you feel comfortable and confident in these, you could progress to the complete variations of these Asanas